Fuel system modification (FSM) for paramotors with diaphragm carburetors

 Here is another example of vapor lock occurring in a Top 80.
 This is the classic case of what typically happens when our engines quit or fade.
 It has nothing to do with some defect or problem with the carburetor but is due to the chemistry of gasoline and the location of the fuel tank.
 The bubbles of vaporized fuel choked the movement of fuel through the carburetor and prevented the engine from reaching full power.

 After a few years and a bunch of prototypes, I discovered something that works which I have named the "FSM" which is short for "fuel system modification".
 It supplies fuel to the carburetor at a slightly positive pressure so that the fuel always remains a liquid.
 It has been tested it in all sorts of conditions, including sub-freezing, extreme heat, and high altitude.
 All types and quality of gasoline have gone through the test engines.
 The FSM is simple and reliable.
-Nonetheless, it must be installed exactly per the instructions because the fuel system now has pressurized gasoline which can create a hazard.

 Why haven't the paramotor manufacturers implemented a system like the FSM?
 It is because of LIABILITY, especially in the U.S. A leak in any fuel system, especially in aviation, is always possible.
 No fuel system is 100% safe from leaking.
 Only the German Fresh Breeze paramotors have an emergency method of disconnecting the engine and fuel system from the harness in case of a fire.
 As of yet, there has never been an inflight fire with a paramotor and we want to keep it that way.
 The FSM must be installed ONLY by pilots that have modest mechanical skills e.g., have done routine maintenance on small gasoline powered engines, such as changing the spark plug or replacing the carburetor.
-If you have never used a torque wrench or a spark plug feeler gauge, the FSM is not something you should probably install.
+If you have never used a torque wrench or a spark plug feeler gauge, the FSM is not something you should install.

 For those who want to better understand the science of gasoline and vapor lock, they may study this technical review written by Chevron Oil.